mphhohku/linux_wordpress_server_azure/README.md

 You may view my WordPress site [here](https://www.mphho.com).

+A image of the Linux VM (Sections 1 to 7, just before installation of WordPress due to limitation of mysql-secure-installation) can be created automatically using HashiCorp Packer.
+The instructions are in the [11-automate-packer.md](11-automate-packer.md) file.

 I used GitHub Copilot to help me build this project and make documentation.

 ## Main features